2025 Convergence Dates: Tuesday, August 12 to Saturday, August 23rd

 Daily Activities: Start each day with grounding group check-ins and movement classes with the entire cohort.

-Collaboration, Risk, and Mutual Respect: Be ready to engage with curiosity, embrace vulnerability, and step beyond your comfort zones.
+Collaboration, Risk, and Mutual Respect: Come ready to engage with curiosity, embrace vulnerability, and step beyond your comfort zones.

 Inclusivity and Equity: Actively contribute to creating an inclusive and equitable space for everyone.
 Embrace and honor the diversity of perspectives, backgrounds, and experiences that each person brings to the table.